Javanshir Feyziyev: Political career

 Feyziyev is the member of the delegation group of the National Assembly of Azerbaijan at the Euronest Parliamentary Assembly.
 He is also the Co-chair of the EU-Azerbaijan Parliamentary Cooperation Committee since January 2017.

-Azerbaijani laundromat

-In November 2021 the United Kingdom's National Crime Agency (NCA) filed proceedings to seize 15 million pounds in bank accounts belonging to the wife, son, and nephew of Javanshir Feyziyev on the grounds that the money had been laundered through the Azerbaijani laundromat scheme.
-According to the NCA, the funds that are sought to be forfeited largely came from bank accounts under the control of Feyziyev.

-Since 2017 the NCA has not succeeded in proving any involvement of Javanshir Feyziyev or his family members in any unlawful activity.

-In 2017 a OCCRP investigation reported that two companies that use the same name as a major Azerbaijani pharmaceutical company founded by Feyziyev had received $138 million from the Azerbaijani Laundromat.
-Feyziyev denied any involvement in money laundering.

 Social activities

 Feyziyev is the founder and editor-in-chief of the "Discovery Azerbaijan" scientific magazine since 2005.
 He is the co-founder of the "Azerbaijan-Kazakhstan Friendship Society" Public Union.
 Since 2010, he is a member of the Journalists Trade Union of Azerbaijan.

 In 2013 and 2018 he was elected as a member of the Board of the Press Council of the Republic of Azerbaijan at the Congress of Azerbaijani Journalists.
 He is the Chairman of the International Relations Commission of the Press Council of the Republic of Azerbaijan.

 In 2015, he was appointed the Honorary Ambassador of the city of Colmar of France in Azerbaijan.
 He is a member of the Union of Azerbaijani Writers since 2018.